- facilitates the exchange of ideas and professional suggestions among colleagues

 magazine

-The organ of the Food Chemical Society is the journal food chemistry.
-It appears with 6 issues per year and is included in the contribution.
+The organ of the Society for Food Chemistry is the journal food chemistry.
+It is published in six issues per year and is included in the article.

 Online access for members